-4Representing the conflict space in terms of minimal conflicts is analogous to the idea of version spaces for represent-
+3Representing the conflict space in terms of minimal conflicts is analogous to the idea of version spaces for representing plausible hypotheses in single concept learning [19].

-2.4 Candidates
+2.4.
+Candidates

 A candidate is a particular hypothesis for how the actual artifact differs from the model.
-For example "A2 and M2 are broken" is a candidate for the two symptoms observed for our example circuit.
+For example " A_2 and M_2 are broken" is a candidate for the two symptoms observed for our example circuit.
 Ultimately, the goal of diagnosis is to identify, and refine, the set of candidates consistent with the observations thus far.

-A candidate is represented by a set of assumptions (indicated by [...]).
+A candidate is represented by a set of assumptions (indicated by $[\cdot]$).
 The assumptions explicitly mentioned are false, while the ones not mentioned are true.
 A candidate which explains the current set of symptoms is a set of assumptions such that if every assumption fails to hold, then every known symptom is explained.
-Thus each set representing a candidate must have a non-empty intersection with every conflict.
+Thus each set representing a candidate must have a nonempty intersection with every conflict.

 For electronics, a candidate is a set of failed components, where any components not mentioned are guaranteed to be working.
 Before any measurements have been taken we know nothing about the circuit.
 The candidate space is the set of candidates consistent with the observations.
 The size of the initial candidate space grows exponentially with the number of components.
-Any component could be working or faulty, thus the candidate space for Figure 2 initially consists of $2^5 = 32$ candidates.
+Any component could be working or faulty, thus the candidate space for Fig. 2 initially consists of $2^5 = 32$ candidates.